 There’s an old saying in English that goes “you say potato; I say pot-ah-to.”
-It’s a reference to two different pronunciations of the word potato, and it reminds us that variants of the same word often mean the same thing.
+It’s a play off the same saying “you say tomato; I say te-mah-to.”
+While there’s actually only one pronunciation of potato, it reminds us that variants of the same word often mean the same thing.

 Incidentally, potato is also the basis for another set of confusing spelling variants.
 The plural of this noun is potatoes.
 Or is it potatos?